Gonski funding is designed to ensure all children are educated in properly resourced schools.

 Building the skills and knowledge of teachers through increased training.

 Where the funding is being delivered, schools are reporting that it is making a real difference for students.

 The problem is that the Turnbull Government wants to stop Gonski funding after next year.

-That means children across Australia will be denied the resources and the opportunities they need to get a good education.
+That means children across Australia who are in under-resourced schools will be denied the support and opportunities they need to reach their potential.

-The impact of this decision will be huge because two-thirds of the funding is due to flow from the Federal Government to schools in the final two years.
+The impact of this decision will be huge because two-thirds of the funding is due to flow from the Federal Government to schools in 2018 and 2019.

 We can stop Malcolm Turnbull's cuts at the federal election on July 2